 Today, a few years later, things are, as we know, different.
 ‘Eco-poetry’, ‘climate poetry’, and analyses in which ‘animals’ appear are noted and rewarded.

-So then it is time to reflect a little upon the ways in which all our power marked discourses risk repressing the secluded word.
+So then it is time to somewhat reflect upon the ways in which all our power marked discourses risk repressing the secluded word.

-The new concepts for the old, the tendency to capitalize on obliviousness, the writing that fits to an economic logic of constant demands for what appears to be new.
+The new concepts for the old, the tendency to capitalize on obliviousness, the writing that suits an economic logic of constant demands for what appears to be new.